dreamportdev/Osdev-Notes/Scheduling/TasksAndThreads.md

 ; do something
 ```

 Now when a function is  called, the cpu put the next instruction on the stack.
-And here is where we will put the end function.i
+And here is where we will put the end function.

+* Then the thread_exit function should take also care of updating the thread status to DEAD (and by extension if it was the last thread on a task it should update that too)

 ## Switching tasks/thread